 - Stage C risk level occurs when you display symptoms.
 For example, you may become easily tired when doing normal activities such as walking.
 A change of certain lifestyle habits may control the symptoms.

-- Stage D patients exhibit signs of heart failure, even though they’ve undergone lifestyle changes and various treatments.
+- Stage D patients exhibit signs of heart failure, even though they’ve undergone lifestyle changes and various heart failure treatments.
 These are candidates for surgical intervention.

 A Big Heart Isn’t Always a Good Trait